vjoel/tupelo/README.md

 Transactions give you a means of optimistic locking: the transaction proceeds in a way that depends on preconditions.
 See example/increment.rb for a very simple example.
 Not only can you make a transaction depend on the existence of a tuple, you can make the effect of the transaction a function of existing tuples (see example/transaction-logic.rb and example/broker-optimistic.rb).

 If you prefer classical tuplespace locking, you can simply use certain tuples as locks, using take/write to lock/unlock them.
-See the examples.
+See the examples, such as example/broker-locking.rb.
 If you have a lot of contention and want to avoid the thundering herd, see example/lock-mgr-with-queue.rb.

 If an optimistic transaction fails (for example, it is trying to take a tuple, but the tuple has just been taken by another transaction), then the transaction block is re-executed, possibly waiting for new matches to the templates.
 Application code must be aware of the possible re-execution of the block.
 This is better explained in the examples...

 Tupelo transactions are ACID in the following sense.
 They are Atomic and Isolated -- this is enforced by the transaction processing in each client.
-Consistency is enforced by the underlying message sequencer (each client's copy of the space is the deterministic result of the same sequence of operations).
+Consistency is enforced by the underlying message sequencer: each client's copy of the space is the deterministic result of the same sequence of operations.
 Durability is optional, but can be provided by the archiver (to be implemented) or other clients.

 On the CAP spectrum, tupelo tends towards consistency.